AI 9 min read

 Customer service

-An AI assistant can handle a large share of routine customer questions without a person, which is transformative for a business that cannot staff a support desk.
+An AI assistant handles a large share of routine customer questions with no person needed, which is huge for a business that cannot staff a support desk.
 Chat tools like Tidio answer common questions by learning from your own content.
 For phone-driven businesses, an AI voice receptionist covers the calls you cannot answer.
-The goal is the same across both, catch every routine inquiry automatically and route the hard ones to a human.
+Same goal both ways.
+Catch every routine inquiry automatically, route the hard ones to a human.

 §